 Excursions or other tours that you may choose to book or pay for prior to travel or whilst you are on holiday are not part of your contracted arrangements with us.
 For any excursion or other tour that you book, your contract will be with the operator of the excursion or tour and not with us.
 We are not responsible for the provision of the excursion or tour or for anything that happens during the course of its provision by the operator.

-9. Passport, Visa and Immigration Requirements and Health Formalities
+9. Entry, Passport, Visa and Immigration Requirements and Health Formalities

 It is important that you ensure your passport has a minimum of 6 months validity after your return date.
+If you or any member of your party is 16 or over and haven’t yet got a passport, our recommendation is that you apply for and obtain one before making a booking or check passport application and processing times before making a booking and make sure that your holiday is scheduled in such a way as to leave you ample time for your passport application.
 If your passport is in its final year, you should check with the Embassy of the country you are visiting.
 Please note most countries now require 2-3 facing blank pages at the end of your passport.
-For travel within the EU our advice remains the same, please visit www.passport.service.gov.uk/check-a-passport for information on passport validity after 31 Dec 2020.
+For travel within the EU our advice remains the same, please visit www.passport.service.gov.uk/check-a-passport for information on passport validity after 31 December 2020.
 For further information contact the Passport Office on 0300 222 0000 or visit www.gov.uk/browse/abroad/passports

-Special conditions apply for travel to the USA, and all passengers must have the appropriate visa and individual machine readable passports.
+Special conditions apply for travel to the USA, and all passengers must have the appropriate visa and individual machine-readable passports.
 Please check uk.usembassy.gov/visas.
-Up to date travel advice can be obtained from the Foreign Commonwealth Development office, visit www.gov.uk/foreign-travel-advice
+Up to date travel advice can be obtained from the Foreign Commonwealth Development Office, visit https://www.gov.uk/foreign-travel-advice.

 You should take health advice about your specific needs as early as possible.
-Sources of information include; www.gov.uk/government/organisations/foreign-commonwealth-development-office, https://travelaware.campaign.gov.uk/, ww.hpa.org.uk, www.nathnac.org your General Practitioner or a specialist clinic.
+Sources of information include; https://www.gov.uk/government/organisations/foreign-commonwealth-development-office, https://travelaware.campaign.gov.uk/ www.hpa.org.uk , www.nathnac.org, your General Practitioner or a specialist clinic.
 Please note you are strongly advised against scuba diving for 24-hours before travelling by air.
-Whilst many Western European and North American destinations currently have no compulsory inoculation requirements, advice about destinations can change.
-Clients travelling to worldwide destinations are recommended to seek advice from the sources mentioned above and, where recommended, obtain vaccinations or tablets for protection against, for example: Malaria, Hepatitis A, Polio and Typhoid.
+You will need to check the compulsory inoculation requirements for your destination and any countries you may transit through and keep up to date with such advice as requirements can change.
+You are recommended to seek advice from the sources mentioned above and, where recommended and/or required, obtain vaccinations or tablets for protection against, for example: Covid-19, Malaria, Hepatitis A, Polio and Typhoid.
 Biting insects (including mosquitoes) are common in many countries, and they can spread disease (e.g. dengue fever, malaria).
 Insect repellents, especially those containing DEET, can be useful in helping to prevent bites.
 You can also reduce the risk of bites by wearing clothes that cover your skin, including your arms and legs, especially during the evening and at night.
 In some cases, treatments for malaria should begin well in advance of travel.
 Please note that any passenger travelling between South Africa and either Zambia Tanzania or Kenya (in either direction) will be required to have a yellow fever vaccination certificate with them.
 Please be aware that this also applies to transit passengers between these destinations, irrespective of the time period in transit.
 A yellow fever vaccination needs to be done no less than 10 days prior to travelling.
 We would also like to draw your attention to DVT (deep vein thrombosis) and ask that for further details you consult with your doctor before travelling.